 All parents and visitors will report to the school office when entering the school and will sign a log sheet.
-Authorization to visit elsewhere in the building or on the campus will be determined by the principal or designee.
+The principal or designee will determine authorization to visit elsewhere in the building or on the campus.
 Guest passes shall be issued for all persons other than students and employees of the school.
-ALL guests' belongings will be searched and must pass through a metal dector.
+ALL guests' belongings must be searched and pass through a metal detector.

-In order to maintain the conditions and atmosphere suitable for learning, no other person shall enter onto the grounds or into the school building during the hours of student instruction except students assigned to that school, the staff of the school, parents of students, and other persons with lawful and valid business on the school premises.
-The principal and his/her designee have the authority to exclude from the school premises any person disrupting the educational programs in the classroom or in the school, disrupting the teachers or students on the premises, or on the premises for the purpose of committing an illegal act.
+To maintain the conditions and atmosphere suitable for learning, no other person shall enter onto the grounds or into the school building during the hours of student instruction except students assigned to that school, the staff of the school, parents of students, and other persons with lawful and valid business on the school premises.
+The principal and his/her designee have the authority to exclude from the school premises any person disrupting the educational programs in the classroom or in the school, disrupting the teachers or students on the premises, or the premises to commit an illegal act.
 The principal shall engage law enforcement when he/she believes the situation warrants such measures.

 Parents may come and observe classrooms at the discretion of the principal, but their visit shall be limited to 30 minutes to avoid distracting the learning environment.
 Parents are asked to schedule these visits in advance with the teacher in case testing or a special circumstance is occurring in the classroom.
-All visits must be approved by the school principal or designee and scheduled through main office.
+All visits must be approved by the school principal or designee and scheduled through the main office.